Fun with the Guys at THE HOUSES OCTOBER BUILT (2014)

 I usually do not complain about the stuff I dislike in movies but oh goodness gracious, it must be said: The 2011 Peter Vincent was so bad, and I do not mean he was a bad actor, no, the man playing the character is an irrefutably good actor, what I mean is that the character was such a, ahem, caricature of a person, if you will.
 Zero depth, nada, zilch!
 Also, can we all agree that the new Ed was so forgettable?
 Nothing in comparison to the original Evil Ed who was guaranteed to win your heart in his human form and give you nightmares in his vampire form.
 Here, let’s take a look at the original Peter and Ed to cleanse our palate:

-So, to reiterate, in my honest opinion, I believe Fright Night (2011) was a good movie but only because of its sexy vampire and that is it.
-Well, if you would excuse me, I am headed to bed now with the sole intention of having pleasant dreams because why the hell not.
-Good night.
+So, to reiterate, in my honest opinion, I believe Fright Night (2011) was a good movie but only because of its sexy vampire and that is it, period.

 In Love and Fear,